KaiSforza/summoning/Ideas/characters.md

 * Casey - simulacrum from previous world
 * Ellie - human researcher from previous world

-* Namys - elven inhabitant of Galahad, head of the shipping dock
+* Namys - elven head of Vauxnia

+* Savlik - Radio operator and head of communications in 3rd Subjugation Fleet

 ## Locations

 * Omuen 6 - home planet for research base
 * Vauxnia Islands - Small archipelago north of Mu, ~3000km north, right near arctic circle, but not in it.

+## Things

+### Ships
+* Capelin - flagship of the 3rd Subjugation Fleet

 ## Groups